Hinged arch bridge: History

-Early arch bridges were fixed arches, though the tied-arch bridge, in which a chord restrains the arch ends, was introduced in the 1870s.
+Early arch bridges were fixed arches.
 The two-hinged bridge was developed by the engineers Couche and Salle in 1858 for a wrought iron bridge carrying the Paris-Creil railway line across the Canal Saint-Denis.
 They had attempted to introduce a third hinge at the crown but were unsuccessful because the thickness of the arch was insufficient.
+The first three-hinged bridge was the Unterspree Bridge in Berlin (Johann Wilhelm Schwedler, 1863), built two years after the pioneering theoretical work by Claus Koepcke.
+Hradecky Bridge (1866) is probably the oldest three-hinged bridge still used.

-Hinged bridges were popular with railway companies, who often had the need to construct large bridges.
+Hinged bridges were popular with railway companies, who often needed to construct large bridges.
 The Arch Bridge at Bellows Falls in New England, built in 1905, is a particularly large example of a three-hinged arch bridge.
-At 540 ft in length it was the longest in America when built.
+At 540 ft in length, it was the longest in America when built.
 The 1888 Hennepin Avenue Bridge in Minneapolis was unusual in that it was both a two- and three-hinged bridge.
 The bridge was split longitudinally with the two halves being built by different companies.
 The north arch ribs are three-hinged, while the south arch ribs are two-hinged.
 Three-hinged arch bridges remain popular in modern civil engineering.